-If you are on a path of starting your own business, and this question is buzzing around your head every time you want to work on your business plan, then you are in the right place.
+If you are on a path of starting a business, and these questions are buzzing around your head every time you want to sit and write a business plan, then you are in the right place.

 Burn the Business Plan is the name of Carl J. Schramm’s popular book, in which he questions the effectiveness of business plans by giving examples of companies that succeeded without ever creating one.
 He believes that the business planning process is useless and that it exists mainly as a preview for venture capital.